roozy-io/idp/src/templating/crossplane-composition-functions.md

 ### Functions Internals
 Functions are OCI (Docker) Containers.
 Each Container is a gRPC server which interacts with crossplane providers.
-Crossplane providers sends a `RunFunctionRequest` to the function along with the desired state (yaml text) and gets back a `RunFunctionResponse` with the mutated desired state (modified yaml).
+Crossplane core sends a `RunFunctionRequest` to the function along with the desired state (yaml text) and gets back a `RunFunctionResponse` with the mutated desired state (modified yaml).
+Once all the functions in the pipeline are done, the final desired state is handed over to the provider.
 And that's all there is to it... :D

 <img src="../assets/xfn-internals.png" alt="Functions and Providers" width="100%">
 <figcaption>From Steven Borrelli's presentation at OSSummit 2023</figcaption>